-You’re considering using an outsourced call center to handle customer care.
+You’re considering using an outsourced call center support team to handle customer care.
 Your next important decision is whether you want shared or dedicated Brand Specialists handling your inbound calls.
 Here’s our perspective on the two models and the key reasons why one may be a better fit for your business than the other.

-Defining “shared” and “dedicated” customer support
+Defining “shared” and “dedicated” call center support models

 In the shared model, Brand Specialists working on your call center account are “shared” among several brands, businesses or accounts.
 They handle inbound calls from customers of all the clients they serve.
 You typically pay by the minute for shared Brand Specialists, which can make this model less expensive in the short-term than training, building and compensating a dedicated team.

 In contrast, with a dedicated model, the Brand Specialists on your account are “dedicated” to your business and serve only your customers.
 You typically pay by the hour for dedicated customer care, who are like employees of your company and are specialized to “speak your brand” to your customers.

 Where to start

 Before deciding which model, determine call volume and call type.

 - Call volume – Knowing your call volume will determine how to staff your call center team.
 Pull reports of historical call data.
 (Did this company acquire another?
 Is it a startup?
 Have you outsourced before?
 Did you have adequate reporting?
 What historical data do you have?)
 What are the call arrival patterns?
 What time of the day?
 Spikes?
 Downtime?

 - Call type – What types of inbound calls are your expecting?
 Order-taking?
 Customer service calls?
 What are the system requirements?
 What is the training time?
 If your contacts are complex and require a higher level of decision-making and product knowledge, then dedicated customer care makes more sense.
 If your calls require less complexity in order taking, tracking, or customer service, shared Brand Specialists are a good option.